payola/Payola/docs/installation_guide.md

 Payola requires a [Scala](http://www.scala-lang.org) environment, which is supported on virtually any platform capable of running Java code - both Unix and Windows-based systems are fully supported.
 The system should have at least 1GB of memory dedicated to Payola itself.

-Aside from the actual Payola server, you need to have a running [Squeryl-compatible](http://squeryl.org) relational database for storing user data, a [Virtuoso](http://virtuoso.openlinksw.com) server for storing personal RDF data and a SMTP server for the plugin approval process.
-The Virtuoso server needs to be running on the same server as Payola is, or at least share the file system - when uploading private data, a path to a temporary file is passed to Virtuoso.
-The SMTP and relational database, may be running on a different server (this is configurable in the `payola.conf` file as described later on).
+Aside from the actual Payola server, you need to have a running [Squeryl-compatible](http://squeryl.org) relational database for storing user data, a [Virtuoso](http://virtuoso.openlinksw.com) server for storing personal RDF data and an SMTP server for the plugin approval process.
+The Virtuoso server needs to be running on the same server as Payola is, or at least share the same file system - when uploading private data, a path to a temporary file is passed to Virtuoso.
+The SMTP server and the relational database may be running on a different server (this is configurable in the `payola.conf` file as described later on).

 To work with Payola, a web browser capable of displaying HTML5 web pages is required.
-Payola takes advantage of many HTML5 features - keep your web browser up-to-date all the time.
+Payola takes an advantage of many HTML5 features - keep your web browser up-to-date all the time.
 Recommended are the *latest versions* of WebKit-based browsers (e.g. Chrome, Safari), Firefox, Opera, or IE. A 1440x900 or larger display is highly recommended.

 ## Installation